 Step 5 – Pay your nonrefundable nonimmigrant visa application fee

-We can only accept cash for visa application fees.
+We can only accept cash (Euros or US Dollars) for visa application fees.

 The visa application fee is non-refundable and cannot be reimbursed, even if your visa application is denied.